hbatalhaStch/react-big-scheduler/README.md

 # react-big-scheduler ![npm](https://img.shields.io/npm/v/react-big-scheduler.svg?style=plastic)

-A scheduler and resource planning component built for React and made for modern browsers (IE10+), IE needs babel-polyfill.
+A scheduler and resource planning component built for React and made for modern browsers.
 **From the npm version 0.2.6, Scheduler will use responsive layout by default(set SchedulerData.config.schedulerWidth to a percentage instead of a number).**

 ## Changes